FredericoMamede/llm_engineering/experiments/week_02/notes.md

 - Local models: Private, but limited capability
 - Cloud models: Better capability, but data leaves machine
 - Pattern: Use local for sensitive data, cloud for general use

+### Prototyping vs Production
+- Gradio: Fast prototyping, simple, but limited customization
+- Custom web: Full control, but much more complex
+- Streaming: Better UX, but requires generator pattern
+- Pattern: Use Gradio for demos/MVPs, custom for production apps

 ## Reusable Patterns